Skip to content

 Day Hike, Mason-Dixon Trail near Wrightsville, PA

-This trip log may contain an afffiliate text link.
+This trip log may contain an afffiliate ad banner and/or text link.
 If one clicks/taps on this link and then makes a purchase, I sometimes receive a small commission.
 Please patronize our advertisers.
 This 4 mile loop day hike happened on Saturday, September 9, 2023.
 It was sponsored by

 The Mason-Dixon Trail System.